sodascience/metasyn/docs/source/index.rst

 should bear statistical/univariate resemblence to the original dataset, but the relationships between the columns in the dataset is lost.

-To create a metadata file for your dataset, you need to create a Pandas dataframe.
+To create a metadata file for your dataset, you need to create a polars dataframe.
 For a simple example see the :doc:`quick_start`.